amnesiiac/amnesiiac.github.io/_posts/2023-05-02-linux-kernel-architecture-1.md

 • allocating memory: search for approprite size of free block to use, if the block size is larger then twice the required, split it to halfs, return one of them and add the left to memory pool.
 • free memory: when a block of memory is free, check the existence of if its buddy, if existed, merge them and add back to memory pool.
 • coalescing(merge): if two adjacent blocks of memory are both free, they can be merged into a single larger block.
-• splitting: when a block of memroy is splitted into 2 halfs, each half is assigned an identifier encoding its size/address in memory.
+• splitting: when a block of memory is splitted into 2 halfs, each half is assigned an identifier encoding its size/address in memory.
 #### (3) slab cache
 • use slab cache for memory blocks much smaller than a whole page frame, it cannot invoke userspace stdlib.
 • not only performs allocation but also implements a generic cache for frequently used small objects.